 There's more to consider with TVs than just how big the screen size.
-Slide through the gallery and click on the information buttons to discover more about screen types, such as LED, OLED, HD and 4K, as well as features including built-in recording and how to connect devices.
+Slide through our gallery, below, and click on the information buttons to discover more about screen types, such as LED, OLED, HD and 4K, features including built-in recording, plus how to connect devices.

 The different types of TV explained

 TVs may all look pretty similar when they're lining store shelves, but different resolutions, screen types and software means it's more than just the price tag that sets them apart from each other.